d0x2f/d0x2f.github.io/blog/content/Using Zola to Build a Blog.md

 At this point I was thinking "why not?".
 What this does is set the `build_search_index` config option to true, which, when your site is compiled, will include a generated search index javascript file in the built website.
 You can use this search index in your templates to filter and find articles with a search box.

 Note that all these questions simply set a config option.
-There are no complicated dependency fetching, version compatibility issues, vulnerability reports and everything else you may have stressed about with dynamic front-end frameworks.
+There's no complicated dependency fetching, version compatibility issues, vulnerability reports and everything else you may have stressed about with dynamic front-end frameworks.
 Everything you choose to enable is provided by and built-in to Zola.

 After this, a bare-bones site will be created in the `myblog` folder with this structure: